AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostRecommendedEnvironmentInputs.md

 # Choosing The Most Recommended Environment Inputs

-I've commonly encounter programmers choosing poor inputs that led to very slow AI learning.
+I've commonly encounter programmers choosing inputs that led to very slow AI learning.
 In this tutorial, I will show you the most recommended inputs so that you can get the best out of this library.

 ## Relative Magnitude Over Magnitude